 Adelais: Adelais pauses again in the middle of her stride down one of the mansion’s opulent hallways.
-She turns to Caroline, under the pale light of a golden sconce, scanning the shell before her and peering into its brooding insides.
+She turns to Caroline under the pale light of a golden sconce.
+She scans the shell before her and peers into its brooding insides.

 “Honestly, childe, stop your sulking.
 You committed an infraction.
 You were punished.
 You survived.
 Move on.
 This angst-infused self-pity is for kine.
 Not only is it disenchanting, it’s awfully boring.”

 Caroline: “Respectfully, Lady Councilor, it has been made painfully clear that I am no childe.”